Irish taxpayer potentially defrauded over RTE payments to Ryan Tubridy, TDs told

 “I was concerned, but I knew the director general had a close relationship with Noel Kelly,” he told TDs.

-RTE’s commercial director Geraldine O’Leary told the committee that car company Renault was not aware the broadcaster had underwritten payments to Tubridy under the tripartite commercial agreement.
+RTE’s commercial director Geraldine O’Leary said that car company Renault was not aware of RTE underwriting payments to Tubridy under the tripartite commercial agreement.

 She said that either Noel Kelly or the director general had come up with the phrase “consultancy fees” in relation to invoices sent to her department for two 75,000 euro payments, but could not exactly remember who.